AkshathRaghav/AkshathRaghav/README.md

 Hello,  I'm Akshath Raghav 👋
 ---

 I'm an undergraduate student @ Purdue University, pursuing a B.Sc. in Computer Engineering.
-I intend to graduate with through the Semiconductor and/or Machine Learning concentrations within the ECE Department.
+I intend to graduate with through the Embedded Systems and/or Machine Learning concentrations within the ECE Department.

 Here are the projects (unlisted) that I am working on currently:
 - Tensorflow Model Garden, led by Prof. Davis